 BC municipalities are no longer responsible for the property tax deferment program.

-Property owners will still apply for their Home Owner Grant and make outstanding utility payments to the municipality.
+Property owners will still be required to make outstanding utility payments to the municipality.

 How do I pay for my property taxes?

-Click HERE to view a copy of the 2020 Property Tax insert included with your 2019 Property Tax notification
+Click HERE to view the 2023 Property Tax insert.